 Laura J. Miller joined Brandeis in 2002, having previously taught at the University of Western Ontario and Vassar College.
 She teaches courses in the sociology of culture, the mass media, food studies, and urban sociology.

 Her research focuses on the intersection of cultural and economic factors within industries characterized by moral commitments to their products.

-Miller's most recent book, published Fall 2017 by University of Chicago Press, is titled Building Nature's Market: The Business and Politics of Natural Foods.
+Miller's most recent book, Building Nature's Market: The Business and Politics of Natural Foods (University of Chicago Press, 2017), won the 2018 American Sociological Association Section on Consumers and Consumption Distinguished Book Award.
 Drawing on interviews and archival research, the book provides a history of the American natural and health foods industry and its leadership in the social movement oriented to spreading a natural foods way of life.
-The book argues that rather than acting as a singularly deradicalizing force, private industry can promote radical cultural change at the same time as it upholds a conventional economic framework for the production and distribution of consumer goods
+The book argues that rather than acting as a singularly deradicalizing force, private industry can promote radical cultural change at the same time as it upholds a conventional economic framework for the production and distribution of consumer goods.

 Her 2006 book, Reluctant Capitalists: Bookselling and the Culture of Consumption (University of Chicago Press), received the American Sociological Association Section on the Sociology of Culture Book Award in 2007.
 That work looked at the conflict between chain and independent booksellers as a way to examine, first, the clash between widespread cultural meanings attached to books and the economic requirements of successfully competing in any business, including bookselling, and second, how business practices reflect and create particular cultural models of consumption.